configuration

 class ConfigurationBuilder()

-The ConfigurationBuilder class lets you build a Configuration object up piece by piece using helper methods that aid setup and point users in the right direction.
+The ConfigurationBuilder class lets you build a Configuration object up piece by piece using helper methods that

 Attributes